fastly/compute-starter-kit-rust-static-content/README.md

  * `access_key_id` - The HMAC access key ID for your service account with read access.
  * `secret_access_key` - The HMAC secret key for your service account with read access.

- In addition to this, you will need to update the `Cargo.toml` to replace `features = []` with `features = ["auth"]`.
+ In addition to this, you will need to update the `Cargo.toml` to replace `default = []` with `default = ["auth"]`.
 This will include the dependencies required to generate signed requests in your package.

 ## Understanding the code